 - If you use a proofing basket/banneton, flour the inside generously so dough doesn’t stick.
 If you use a bowl, line the inside with a kitchen towel and then flour the towel generously.

-- Gently pick up your dough and flip it over into the basket/bowl so the seam is facing up.
+- Gently pick up your dough and set it into the basket/bowl.
+The seam side should be facing up.

 - Flour the seam.